 Devolution

-"It is fair to say that they are some big changes lying ahead for local government in our area, and across the country.
+"It is fair to say that there are some big changes lying ahead for local government in our area, and across the country.
 The exact detail of what will come next is still to be determined," said Ashford Borough Council Leader, Cllr Noel Ovenden, in a statement on our website.

 What we do know